Morgans and Unleaded Fuel

 Additives

 There are a number of products on the market that claim to enable trouble free running on unleaded, often with other claims of better fuel consumption etc. They also claim that the engine runs at a lower temperature thus helping the life of the engine.
-However there is much scepticism regarding their effectiveness and how they work in practice.
-The testimonials quoted have no scientific bases and sometime are on cars that would happily run on unleaded fuel anyway.
-Independent tests have found them wanting.
+However, be skeptical about their effectiveness and how they work in practice.
+The testimonials quoted have no scientific basis and sometime are on cars that would happily run on unleaded fuel anyway.
+Independent tests have found them wanting..quoting octane enhancements in tenths of a percebnt rather than full percentages.
+READ THE LABELS!

 The Mechanical Solution